Rockz1152/Public/Proxmox/Proxmox-Backup-Server.md

 Navigate to: **Datastore > Your Datastore**

 ### Configure Namespaces
 Note: Namespaces allow you to backup multiple Proxmox Servers to a single Backup Server without the need to require clustering.
 Separate Namespaces allow Containers and VMs of the same ID from different server to reside on the Backup Server without conflict.
-Simply Create a separate Namespace for each of your servers and specify it when adding the Backup Server to your Proxmox Server.
+Simply create a separate Namespace for each of your servers and specify it when adding the Backup Server to your Proxmox Server.

 Note: Namespaces are not required if you are backing up a single Proxmox Server